Amended Return Fees,

 Why they are so expensive!

-Most people want to know why it is so expensive to amend a return.
-The prices will vary greatly depending on several factors.
-The first is 'who did the return,' and the second is what type of 'Firm' did or was used, and the third is 'How much effort', will it take to correct it.
-Since all of these factors will define the cost of the amended tax return, let us first understand what must be done, because each of these factors will play out in understanding why it can cost a so much.
+Many people want to know why it is so expensive to amend a return.
+I will tell you the prices vary greatly, depending on several factors, so let us look at some of the reasons.
+There are three basics which will dictate price.
+First is 'who did the return,' the second is what type of 'Firm' did or was used, and the third is 'How much effort', will it take to correct it.
+Since all of these factors will define the cost of the amended tax return, so let us first understand what must be done, because each of these factors will play out in understanding why it can cost a so much.

-Second, after the return is entered (someone will pay for that) it is then corrected which usually means more forms and more forms means more money, (someone will pay for that).
+This is just the beginning of expensive.
+After the return is entered into the tax program as it was original done, incorrectly (someone will pay for that) it is then corrected which usually means more forms, and more forms means, more money, (someone will pay for that).

 Let us take a look at the scamy ones.
 Here is an example of how they work.
 Free review of you taxes and a promise to get you money back: You may have paid $350 to have the income tax return done, but you go somewhere else, to have them give you a free look.
 They tell you they can probably get you back $850, sounds good so you say 'ok'.
 Of course they explain what has to be done and they charge you a huge amount to reconstruct the return and more for the amended return.
 Then will have the check sent to them and you can pay when they get your money.
 When the check comes in, they will go to the Bank with you.
 You don't care because you just got $200 in free money.

-Know this: It is illegal for a income tax preparer to change you a percentage of your refund as a fee for preparing your taxes.
+Know this: It is illegal for a income tax preparer to charge a percentage of your refund as a fee for preparing your taxes.
 It is not illegal for them to charge a percentage of an amended income tax return as a fee for doing an amend.

 Then there is the legitimate one where you just got a letter form the IRS saying you owe $12499, Now you have a problem and you need real help.